State Guide

 Searching when the town is unknown

 When the specific town is unknown, the eCourt portal allows a statewide name search that spans all judicial districts simultaneously — which is the fastest path to establishing a county or region anchor.
 Once a case record surfaces with a courthouse location, that tells you the judicial district and narrows the town to a manageable list.
-From there, a property or land record search at the town clerk level becomes targeted rather than speculative.

 Major cities in Connecticut